Vitamin B12 - Overview, History, Benefits, Precaution, Dosage

 Although Vitamin B12 is a water-soluble vitamin, it has since been reported that overdose causes health hazards (sensory neuropathy).
 The above-recommended dosage is daily intake either as a supplement or from a natural source of food.
 The overdose of vitamin B12 does not cure the deficiency quickly, instead, it causes side effects to the body.

-FAQ (Frequently Asked Question) on Vitamin B12
+FAQ (Frequently Asked Questions) on Vitamin B12

 There are many natural sources rich in vitamin B12 that you can try: beef, liver, chicken, fish, seaweed, shellfish dairy products, eggs, tuna, salmon and many more.
-These are easily available in every corner of the world
+These are easily available in every corner of the world.

 To increase vitamin B12 in the body add supplements, plants and animals.
 Vitamin B12 capsules, vitamin B12 chewable tablets, fish, egg, chicken, meat, dairy products, etc are helpful to increase the vitamin B12 deficiencies in the body.